Gone in 60 Seconds

 - Enemy Mine: Memphis and Detective Castlebeck in the climax.

-- Even Evil Has Standards: Donny Astricky does not appreciate a thug pulling a gun on him to try and steal his car (which Donny just stole himself).
+- Even Evil Has Standards: Donny Astricky does not appreciate a thug pulling a gun on him to try and steal his car (which Donny just stole himself), because he considers it lazy thievery.

 - Evil Brit: Raymond Vincent Calitri, Played by Christopher Eccleston.